Ron MacIsaac

 Son of Jack MacIsaac, KC, a distinguished lawyer, and Mary MacIsaac, LLD., a well-known community activist, Ron MacIsaac was born and spent his early years in Prince Albert, Saskatchewan.

-Mr MacIsaac has tried cases at all levels of court in British Columbia as well as in the federal courts.
-He has also tried immigration applications in India, Hong Kong, Jamaica, Colombia and other countries.
+Mr MacIsaac tried cases at all levels of court in British Columbia as well as in the federal courts.
+He also tried immigration applications in India, Hong Kong, Jamaica, Colombia and other countries.

 Mr MacIsaac was instrumental in the revival of civil juries in British Columbia for injury cases.

-Mr MacIsaac is a founding patron of the Aboriginal Law Students Scholarship Fund, the first honorary member of the Hawthorne Society, honorary member of the Silver Spur Horse and Riding Assoc., honorary member of the Nanaimo Figure Skating club, and board member of the Metis Association.
+Mr MacIsaac was a founding patron of the Aboriginal Law Students Scholarship Fund, the first honorary member of the Hawthorne Society, honorary member of the Silver Spur Horse and Riding Assoc., honorary member of the Nanaimo Figure Skating club, and board member of the Metis Association.

 In 2013, Ron MacIsaac received an honourary doctorate of laws from Vancouver Island University.
-He has been honoured for his dedicated volunteerism, receiving the Queen’s Golden Jubilee Medal, the Rankin Pro Bono Award, and the Canadian Bar Association’s Community Service Award and the International Law Education Society medal.
+He had been honoured for his dedicated volunteerism, receiving the Queen’s Golden Jubilee Medal, the Rankin Pro Bono Award, and the Canadian Bar Association’s Community Service Award and the International Law Education Society medal.